Attitude Adjustment

 • When we perform adequately, but not our best, we’re still partly responsible for the consequences.

-• If you do your absolute best, even when you don’t make results, you’ll rest well at night.
+• If you do your absolute best, even when you don’t see results, you’ll rest well at night.

 • While not everything is your fault, many things are still your responsibility, and neglecting them will be your fault.